Access4all/a11y-checklist/en/tags/korrekte-links-und-schalter/README.md

 ## Description

-Link verwendet man, wenn man auf eine neue Seite zeigt.
-Button nimmt man, wenn innerhalb der aktuellen Seite etwas passieren soll (oder man ein Formular abschicken soll).🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.